PM Harris Clashes with Douglas over Hurricane Aid - The St Kitts Nevis Observer

 ‘The Hurricane Relief Fund is an attractive option for citizenship applicants in the way it fulfills their own desire to make a positive impact on the environment in which they are seeking to play an active part.
 It enables the country and its people to recover more quickly and to ensure that the infrastructure and people’s homes are fit and habitable where they have been damaged by this season’s hurricanes.”

-“Our cabinet approved a donation of EC$1,000,000 to the government of Dominica, we gave Antigua and Barbuda EC$400.000 after Irma and we did the same thing two-years-ago.
+“Our cabinet approved a donation of EC$1,000,000 to the government of Dominica and we did the same thing two-years-ago.
 We gave Dominica EC$1 million after Erica two-years-ago.
 We offered to host school children from Dominica until their schools are up and running.
 We have also offered them the use of our four hospitals,” PM Harris said.